Skip to main content

 The majority of the collection is in English with some materials collected in Spanish, German, French, Italian, Russian, Chinese, Japanese, Korean, and other languages, to support current programs and research.

 While the library maintains a small curated collection of current popular fiction and nonfiction, recreational and leisure reading titles are typically outside of the scope of the general collection.
+Titles collected in this category are expected to have literary merit, be representative of the genre, or have historical or social significance.

 Selection Priorities & Considerations